-Another type of sympatric speciation consists in ethological speciation.
-The theory of ethological speciation assumes that the first step leading to the formation of a new species is mutation resulting in a change in the behaviour of the mutants.
-As a consequence of the change in behaviour, the bearers of the relevant mutation begin to preferentially breed together.
-The change in behaviour can consist, for example, in seeking out different places for breeding or in a change in the way in which an individual recognizes members of the opposite sex of its own species.
-As soon as sufficiently strong reproductive isolation barriers are formed through the effect of the change in behaviour, the individuals of both (now genetically isolated) populations obtain the chance and primarily the time to differentiate in their phenotypes (e.g. body structure) and, in time, also ecologically (e.g. in food habits).
+Another type of sympatric speciation lies in ethological speciation.
+The theory of ethological speciation assumes that the first step leading to the formation of a new species is mutation resulting in a change in the behavior of the mutants.
+As a consequence of the change in behavior, the bearers of the relevant mutation begin to preferentially breed with each other.
+The change in behavior can consist, for example, of seeking out different places for breeding or of a change in the way in which an individual recognizes members of the opposite sex within its own species.
+As soon as sufficiently strong reproductive isolation barriers are formed through the effect of the change in behavior, the individuals of both (now genetically isolated) populations obtain the chance and primarily the time to differentiate in their phenotypes (for example body structure) and, in time, also ecologically (for example in food habits).